EmberHeavyIndustries/HID2AMI/README.md

  - **BE AWARE** that when you connect a peripheral to the Amiga's mouse/joy port, the power supply or that peripheral comes from/through that port itself.
 Amiga control peripheral ports were probably not designed with "mega-rumble-end-of-universe-nuclear-powered" gamepads in mind: while there is generally no risk in connecting "common" mainstream peripherals like the ones have been tested (see above), be aware that improperly connecting an "high" power-demanding device could lead to overheat or even damage the Amiga joy/mouse port. **You can consider the power consumption safety limit roughly around 100mA; exceeding this limit could be dangerous for your Amiga!.**

- ## **You are usign HID2AMI at your own risk: I will either not be liable nor responsible for any damage you could cause to your hardware for any use or misuse of HID2AMI together with your systems.**
+ ## **You are using HID2AMI at your own risk: I will either not be liable nor responsible for any damage you could cause to your hardware for any use or misuse of HID2AMI together with your systems.**